Niceno/FortranOpenACC/Evolutionary/Step_001/readme.md

 4. Copying the data back to the "host", and
 5. Save data for post-processing (just printing in this simple case.)

-# Technical Deep Dive: Data Management and Computation
+# Technical Aspects: Data Management and Computation

 Please note the difference in which operand matrices (a and b) and the result matrix (c) are passed to "device".
 Matrices a and b are copied with the command `!$acc data copyin(a, b)`, because they are not copied back to the "host" after the calculations.
 Contrary to that, matrix "c" will hold the result of the operation on the "device" and we want its contents back once the calculation is over.
 Therefore, we copy it with the command `!$acc data copy(c)!`, which means that data will be copied back once the command `!$acc end data` is reached.